-Luck Stone Corporation has requested environmental permits from DHEC to mine granite at a site located in the vicinity of the intersection of S.C.
+Luck Stone Corporation requested environmental permits from DHEC to mine granite at a site located in the vicinity of the intersection of S.C.
 Highway 92 (Parker Road) and S-42-343 in Spartanburg County, approximately 1.5 miles east of Enoree, South Carolina (TMS #4-50-00-007, 4-55-00-076, and 4-55-00-077).
-A proposed reclamation plan to restore the site to lake/pond, grassland, and commercial has been submitted with the application.
+A proposed reclamation plan to restore the site to lake/pond, grassland, and commercial was submitted with the application.

 - Cover Letter

 - MR-400 Application

 - MR-500 Reclamation Plan

 The BLWM placed the mine operating permit application on public notice and began accepting public comments in May 2021.
 The BLWM completed review of all information and public comments received in writing, as well as those shared during the DHEC public meeting and public hearing.
 Additional information provided by the applicant was reviewed prior to making a final permit decision.
 DHEC's final decision documents include: